amuyif523/Fregenet-Foundation/content/about.md

 description: "Founded in 2004 to honor Fregenet Leeza Tafesse Woubshet, led by Tafesse Woubshet and Melesech Gebbre."
 ctaLabel: "Explore the model"
 ctaHref: "/model"
+kicker: "Founded by Tafesse Woubshet and Melesech Gebbre"
+canonical: "/about"
 ---
 The foundation was created in 2004 by Tafesse Woubshet and Melesech Gebbre to honor the life and promise of Fregenet Leeza Tafesse Woubshet.
 It began with 31 students and a commitment to remove every obstacle that kept children from learning.